btmd/esp32-captive-portal/README.md

 # ESP32CaptivePortal Library

-A beautiful and easy-to-use captive portal library for ESP32 WiFi configuration.
+A simple captive portal library for ESP32 WiFi configuration.
 Automatically saves credentials to EEPROM and reconnects on boot.

 ## Features